oslokommune/styleguide_vue_devtools/src/organisms/docs/messages/alert/alert.md

 You need to add a couple of things to make this available to screen readers:

-- Set the same ID value for the header and text of the alert.
+- Set an ID for the header and text of the alert.
 For example:

   ```
   <h3 id='my-id-1'>{{ title }}</h3>